Savage Insider Writing Style Guide

 - The history is passed from generation to generation. (incorrect, leaves us wondering who is doing the passing)

 Discuss any images you would like considered with the editor.
-Don’t insert images within a document.
+Don’t REPLACE images within a document.

 Do not submit images you have found online or elsewhere.
 If you are not the copyright holder, we cannot print your supplied image, and you will not be paid for the illustration.
 If you believe something you have seen would be great for illustrating your feature, you are welcome to suggest it.
 We will review the source and determine if it is something we can use, following the source’s licensing guidelines.